Freeyayo/ifoo/README.md

 2. Check the files in the dist folder, there will be 3 files located.
 They stand for using in the `browser`, `commonJS` and `es module` respectively.

 ### Test
-I strongly recommend developers could follow this naming rule by create a new test command:
+I strongly recommend developers could follow this naming rule by creating a new test command:

 `"test:[developer]": "jest ./test/[module].test.js --notify"`

 ### More & About